DFHack/dfhack/docs/plugins/buildingplan.rst

-If you normally embark with some blocks on hand for early workshops, you might want to add this line to your ``dfhack-config/init/onMapLoad.init`` file to always configure buildingplan to just use blocks for buildlings and constructions::
+If you normally embark with some blocks on hand for early workshops, you might want to add this line to your ``dfhack-config/init/onMapLoad.init`` file to always configure buildingplan to just use blocks for buildings and constructions::

     on-new-fortress buildingplan set boulders false; buildingplan set logs false